We weren't really housebound in July. But, we had a lot to deal with at home.

 Most evenings, we have a decent breeze in back.

-Don made good use of his Father's Day gift from June and made Mai Tais one evening.
+Don used some of his Father's Day gifts around the pool.
+Mai Tais one evening!

 Another Father's Day gift got some attention in July.